 By the early morning of Jan.
 15, U-123 approached New York Harbor.
 From the bridge, Hardegan could see the lights of Manhattan skyscrapers.
 “I cannot describe the feeling in words,” he said “but it was unbelievable and beautiful and great. . .
 We were the first to be here, and for the first time in this war a German soldier looked out on the coast of the USA.”

 Thirty-six crewmen were killed; six survived.
 People in the Hamptons called to report the fire 27 miles away.
-There was no response from the U.S. military.
+The U.S. military did not respond.
 No airplane, no Coast Guard cutter, nothing.
 Hardegen didn’t even bother to submerge the U-boat.

 Throughout Operation Drumbeat, the military said as little as possible about the U-boat attacks along the East Coast.
 Only if the enemy knew of sinkings, or if they were witnessed by people along the coast would the Navy disclose successful U-boat attacks.